Roberto Bortolotto

-Roberto Bortolotto (born 15 April 1985) is an Italian footballer who plays as a forward.
+Roberto Bortolotto (born 15 April 1985) is an Italian former footballer who played as a forward.

 Club career

 Born in Padua, Veneto, Bortolotto started his career at Calcio Padova, then joined the A.C.
 Milan youth team.
 During the 2002–03 season, he played his first Serie A match for the senior side, the third last match of the season, before the 2003 UEFA Champions League Final and the 2003 Coppa Italia Final.
 Milan rested almost all of their regular starters during the match, and used 11 Primavera Team players on the field and on the bench.
 Bortolotto replaced Alessandro Matri in the 71st minute; the match ended in a 4–2 home loss to Piacenza.

 In summer 2004, he joined Serie C2 side Biellese.
 The following season, he was signed by Chievo on a co-ownership deal.
 In June 2007, however, neither club wished to buy him outright, and Biellese was relegated.
 He then left for Serie D side Tritium, where he was re-united with his brother.
 Enrico Bortolotto.
 In June 2010, he won the Serie D Group B championship with the club, earning promotion to the Lega Pro Seconda Divisione.